Kubernetes Cluster on Azure

 Using this template

-To use this template to deploy your own Kubernetes cluster, make sure you’ve installed Pulumi and configured your Azure credentials, then create a new project using the template in your language of choice:
+To use this template to deploy your own Kubernetes cluster, make sure you’ve installed Pulumi and configured your Azure credentials, then create a new project using the template in the language of your choice:

 $ mkdir my-k8s-cluster && cd my-k8s-cluster